Vivek9Chavan/Vivek9Chavan.github.io/projects.md

 ## MRO 2 (2023-2024)
 Maintenance, Repair and Overhaul

-Summary: In the project, new dynamic process chains are being developed in which the value creation steps are specified through digitization.
+Summary: In the project, new dynamic process chains are being developed in which the value creation steps are specified through digitisation.
 Each component is to pass through an individual repair chain.
 This development will be demonstrated using the example of gas turbine blades, which can be operated at higher temperatures or with longer operating intervals after repair.
 My contribution included developing an MLOps based framework for dataset curation and continual model training and deployment.

 Funded by BAM and the EU European Regional Development Fund.